-At-home self-sample collection: Independence will cover diagnostic testing of samples self-collected by members at home when the testing will be processed at an approved laboratory following FDA EUA guidance, and self-collection materials (including kits) have received specific FDA EUA approval.
+At-home self-sample collection: Independence will cover diagnostic testing of samples self-collected by members at home when medically appropriate and the testing will be processed at an approved laboratory following FDA EUA guidance, and self-collection materials (including kits) have received specific FDA EUA approval.

 For example, the FDA re-issued EUA for LabCorp COVID-19 RT-PCR Test to permit testing of samples self-collected by members at home using LabCorp's Pixel by LabCorp COVID-19 Test home collection kit.

 In advance of procedures: Reimbursement for routine COVID-19 laboratory testing, for asymptomatic and/or nonexposed individuals, (e.g., preadmission testing; screening prior to procedures as part of an institutional protocol) is reimbursed as part of the procedural or surgical payment and is not eligible for separate reimbursement.